IR reflective and Thermal films?

 Thermal film projects a black and white contrast to stand out from its surroundings.

-Infrared film “glows”.
+Infrared film has a luminescent glow.
 The glow detects who is who and where they are.

 4. Environmental Factors